shashankpandey03/JBillingAppDirect/README.md

     Sample Input - 10/-10
     Explanation - This calculates percentage of given value and adds or subtracts it.

+## Steps to add new rules
+  * Create a new key like given above eg; DUMMY_RULE
+  * Create its decorator class that extends IRuleProcessorDecorator under package com.jbilling.appdirect.processor.decorator.impl of prject JBIlling-Rule-Processor eg; DUMMY_RULE_DECORATOR
+  * Change config class' rulePRocessorMap and add your entry map.put("DUMMY_RULE", new DUMMY_RULE_DECORATOR());

 ## Scripts SQL
   Execute scripts.sql before executing the JBilling project.